oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 - Notifications can not be configured for a particular resource OCID at the moment.
 - Export of Notifications supports ONS and FAAS(will put OCID for the function in the CD3).
 It will skip the event export if action type is OSS.
-- Export of notifications will export the subscriptions and the topics these subscriptions are part of.
-So any topic which is not having any subscription inside it will not be exported.

 ## Alarms Tab